brepowell/Spam-Classifier/README.md

 <details id=2>
 <summary><h2>DATA EXPLORATION</h2></summary>

-Check to see if there are missing values (NaN or null)
+Check for NaN or null values

+Remove duplicates

 Check for Imbalanced Data

-Remove any all duplicates in emails data

-Check the ratio of ham to spam
+Replace labels with 0 for ham and 1 for spam

 </details>